 Taxis are plentiful and inexpensive.
 TransMilenio is a popular public form of transportation.
 You’d however have to have your wits about you when you take public transportation.

 Can you hail a taxi on the street in Bogotá?

-It is best to request a taxi through a mobile phone app in Bogotá.
+Requesting a taxi through a mobile phone app in Bogotá is best.
 Tappsi is a good one that most local people use.

 How do you deal with the many traffic offenders on the streets of Bogotá?

 To deal with the many traffic offenders in Bogotá, one just has to keep calm and be patient.
 Driving defensively helps.